kristinebilgrav/sTELLeR/README.md

     -tf, --TE_fasta   fasta file with sequence of elements to be detected

     -b, --bam         bam file
-    -tr, --TE_ref     bed file with positions to avoid
+    -ta, --TE_avoid     bed file with positions to avoid

     -s , --style      ont or pb